Ior Bock

 Ior Bock ([ˈiːɔr ˈbɔkː]; originally Bror Holger Svedlin; 17 January 1942 – 23 October 2010) was a Swedish-speaking Finnish tour guide, actor, mythologist and eccentric.
 Bock was a colourful media personality and became a very popular tour guide at the island fortress of Suomenlinna, where he worked from 1973 to 1998.

 In 1984, Bock raised public interest and discussion when he claimed that his family line (Boxström) had been keepers of an ancient folklore tradition that provides insight into the pagan culture of Finland, including hitherto unknown autofellatio exercises connected to old fertility rites.
 These stories are often known as the Bock saga.
-His eccentric philosophical and mythological theories gained a small international following.
+His eccentric philosophical and mythological theories gained an outstandingly large international following.

 Biography

 Birth

 According to Bock's autobiographical The Bock Saga, he was born as the result of an incestuous relationship between sea-captain Knut Victor Boxström (1860–1942), who would have been 81 years old at the time, and his daughter Rhea, 42.
 Knut's only son had been killed in the Finnish Civil War in 1918, and this was a desperate measure to continue the male line and bring the extensive family-saga about heathen times to the public eye.
 Knut Victor Boxström died shortly after Ior's baptism, one month after his birth.
 Consequently, he was adopted by Rhea's husband, Bror Gustaf Bertil Svedlin.

 In 2004, the freelance journalist Magnus Londen published an article where he claimed that Ior Bock was actually an adopted son of Rhea Boxström-Svedlin and Bror Svedlin.
-According to Londen, official adoption documents in the National Archive in Helsinki prove that Ior's biological mother was a 23 years old gardening instructor in Porvoo.
+According to Londen, official adoption documents in the National Archive in Helsinki prove that Ior's biological mother was a 23-year-old gardening instructor in Porvoo.
 His father was said to be a Spanish sailor.
-After Bock's death, a family friend from Sibbo, quoting her mother, supported the adoption claims.
+After Bock's death, a family friend from Sipoo, quoting her mother, supported the adoption claims.
 In 2003, Bock had answered Londen's queries by explaining that the adoption-theme was a necessary precaution from his mother to hide the incestuous act that led to his birth.

 Adolescence

 According to Magnus Londen's article, young Holger Svedlin was sent off to an orphanage for one year at age nine.
 Londen, citing unnamed acquaintances of the Svedlin family, states that Holger (who had adopted the name Ior, meaning Eeyore in Swedish) had displayed irrational behaviour and that his mother had been unable to cope with him since his adopted father had died the previous year.
 It was during this period that, according to the stories he later told, his twenty years of daily training into the sound system and secret saga of his family began.
 It was his biological mother as well as his aunt/sister Rachel who taught him for two hours every day, and only when they were away was he in the orphanage.

-At the age of 15, he went into training practice as a lighting technician at Svenska Teatern (The Swedish Theatre) in Helsinki.
+At the age of 15, he went into training practice as a lighting technician at Svenska Teatern (the Swedish Theatre) in Helsinki.
 Here he completed his basic education to become a professional actor at age 21.